AlbertoV5/node-schema-gen/README.md

 ## Intro

-The objective is to create a Node CLI tool to generate JSON schemas from JSON samples and documentation using GPT.
+Node CLI tool to generate JSON schemas from JSON samples and documentation using GPT.

 1. Infer base JSON schema from JSON samples as any other JSON schema generator.
 2. Retrieve documentation about the JSON samples using embeddings.